cello-proj/cello/docs/releasing.md

 it will pull the entries in the `## [Unreleased]` section.

-You can create a tag for a semver pre-release version, such as: `v0.1.0` followed by a hyphen and characters (rc/alpha/beta, etc).
+You can create a tag for a semver pre-release version, such as: `v0.1.0` followed by a hyphen and characters (`v0.1.0-dev1`, `v0.1.0-alpha`, etc.).
 This will result in creating a GitHub pre-release.
 This can be useful for testing without releasing a "final" version.